Stacked glass payment cards with a euro symbol, Maltese cross star, and Cypriot flag

 Cyprus has historically had zero capital gains tax on crypto for individual passive investors.
 From January 2026, a new 8% flat tax applies to disposal transactions (Article 20E), though passive investment gains may still qualify for 0% CGT treatment.
 This makes Cyprus one of the EU's most favorable crypto jurisdictions even after the reform.

-Combined with EUR settlement (Cyprus adopted the euro in 2008), full EEA passporting to 25+ crypto card issuers, and a thriving Limassol tech scene that has attracted thousands of crypto professionals, Cyprus is one of Europe's most strategically attractive jurisdictions for crypto card optimization.
+Combined with EUR settlement (Cyprus adopted the euro in 2008), full EEA passporting to 25+ crypto card issuers, and a strong Limassol tech scene that has attracted thousands of crypto professionals, Cyprus is a strategically attractive jurisdiction in Europe for crypto card optimization.

 Cyprus has also become one of the EU's most popular relocation destinations for crypto entrepreneurs, thanks to its non-domicile (non-dom) tax regime, 12.5% corporate tax rate, IP Box regime (effective 2.5% on qualifying IP income), and a large English-speaking population from decades of British influence (Cyprus was a British colony until 1960).
 The Limassol waterfront district alone houses dozens of crypto and fintech companies, including several CySEC-licensed firms.